Seagate/seagate-exos-x-api-go/README.md

 This option runs a API Regression test suite using Ginkgo expressive tests.

-This option requires a configuration file, for example: `api-regression.conf`
+This option requires a configuration file, for example: `api-regression.conf`.

+Each user should create their own copy of `api-regression.conf` and not check it in.
+Please see `api-regression-example.conf` as an example.
+Use the `./api-regression -config <filename>` option to specify your configuration file.

 ```
 #